UNITED STATES

 Investments

 The Company invests in fixed maturity securities including U.S. Treasury bills and bonds as well as corporate bonds.
 The investments are classified as available-for-sale and reported at fair value.
 Unrealized gains or losses are determined by comparing the fair market value of the securities with their cost or amortized cost.
 Realized gains and losses on investments are recorded on the trade date and are included in the statement of operations.
-Unrealized gains and losses on investments are recorded in other comprehensive income (loss) on the consolidated statements of operations and comprehensive loss.
+Unrealized gains and losses on investments are recorded in other comprehensive loss on the consolidated statements of operations and comprehensive loss.
 The cost of securities sold is based on the specified identification method.
-Investment income is recognized as earned and discounts or premiums arising from the purchase of debt securities are recognized in investment income using the interest
+Investment income is recognized as earned and discounts or premiums arising from the purchase of debt securities are recognized in investment income using the interest method over the remaining term of the security.
+Securities with an original maturity date greater than three months that mature within one year of the balance sheet date are classified as short-term, while investments with a maturity date greater than one year are classified as long-term.

 Property and equipment, net